What Is a Seizure and What Is Epilepsy?

 Non-epileptic seizures (called pseudoseizures) are not accompanied by abnormal electrical activity in the brain and may be caused by psychological issues or stress.
 However, non-epileptic seizures look like true seizures, which makes diagnosis more difficult.
 Normal EEG readings and lack of response to epileptic drugs are two clues they are not true epileptic seizures.
-These types of seizure may be treated with psychiatric medications.
+These types of seizure may be treated with psychotherapy and psychiatric medications.

 Provoked seizures are single seizures that may occur as the result of trauma, low blood sugar (hypoglycemia), low blood sodium, high fever, or alcohol or drug abuse.
 Fever-related (or febrile) seizures may occur during infancy but are usually outgrown by age 6.
 After a careful evaluation to estimate the risk of recurrence, patients who suffer a single seizure may not need treatment.

 Seizure disorder is a general term used to describe any condition in which seizures may be a symptom.
-Seizure disorder is a general term that it is often used in place of the term 'epilepsy.'
+Seizure disorder is a general term that it is often used in place of the term ''epilepsy.''

 Who Is Affected by Epilepsy?

 Epilepsy is a relatively common condition, affecting up to 1.2% of the population.
 In the United States, about 3.4 million people have epilepsy and about 9% of Americans will have at least one seizure in their lifetimes.

 Epilepsy occurs as a result of abnormal electrical activity originating in the brain.
 Brain cells communicate by sending electrical signals in an orderly pattern.
 In epilepsy, these electrical signals become abnormal, giving rise to an "electrical storm" that produces seizures.
 These storms may be within a specific part of the brain or be generalized, depending on the type of epilepsy.